mrf0rtuna4/bbs-mod/ROADMAP.md

 Useful user suggestions:

+- [ ] Bezier support for Blockbench models
 - [ ] Change entering keyframe tracks with context menu isntead of clicking on the left
 - [ ] Sample lighting value at (model block)
 - [ ] Add gizmos to model block